HRSINGAPORE Community Discussions

-The above are for your consideration and to facilitate the decision making as they are too many at stakes for a simple answer as bystander.
+The above is for your consideration and to facilitate the decision making as they are too many at stakes for a simple answer as a bystander.

 also a cause for concern.
 Is there a problem with the management, supervisors and the ground people?
 Is there any risk management in place too?
 You may want to even want to include insurance cover for such manufacturing errors should it reach your customers.

 Getting cash from them or deduct salary is touchy because the Basic wage is highly regulated by MOM for workers’ livelihood.
 As this was related to poor work performance which caused company losses, cutting their performance bonus and announcing (reinforcing) the right work procedure would be a deterrent to others falling into the same negligent in future.

 We had the same problem where the SOP is not followed, this resulted wrong parts were sent and it cost us $$ and reputation to our customer.
 We issued a warning letter and it is effective.
 The department manager highlighted to all and emphasized that SOP must be followed.
 Also, the manager's KPI is also affected.

 Excerpts from MOM’s website under Types of Deduction Allowed –